What is SEO Copywriting?

 - Reddit groups.

-These are some great places where the conversation is happening already.
+These are places where the conversation is already happenning.

-You can start looking at the conversations and identifying some of those things that we care about as copywriters and business owners.
+Start by looking at the conversations and identify the things that we care about as copywriters and business owners.

-So here’s an example, that I found some of the best-selling books on content marketing then started reading the reviews and this one stood out for me.
+So here’s an example of some of the best-selling books on content marketing and this review stood out:

 You’re going to record the audience’s problems and challenges into a Google document.

-And start to build like an intelligence dossier about my target audience.
+It’s like building an intelligence dossier about your target audience.

 Document what you observe being said over and over again.